-- O Before leaving the area for the day, verify that no smoldering fires have developed within walls, cracks in floors, or in ceiling areas where you have been working. - Return the work permit to the person who issued it within 30 minutes of job completion, so that they may complete any necessary job follow-up.
+- O Work area and all adjacent areas to which sparks, and heat might have spread (such as floors above and below and on opposite side of walls) are to be inspected after work has been completed and were found firesafe. - o Before leaving the area for the day, verify that no smoldering fires have developed within the walls, cracks in floors, or in ceiling areas where you have been working. - o Return the work permit to the person who issued it within 30 minutes of job completion, so they may complete any necessary follow-up.